mre/endler.dev/content/2024/be-simple/index.md

 Maintenance is not fun.
 Even though I like the *idea* of owning something, I probably don't own it.
 That makes me the worst consumer possible.
-I keep things in my Amazon basked *forever*.
-From time to time I look at the items and when I enjoy seeing them in my basked...
+I keep things in my Amazon basket *forever*.
+From time to time I look at the items and when I enjoy seeing them in my basket...
 I keep them there.
 The rest, I just delete.
 This way, I get the "feeling" of owning things, without spending any money.

 ## Simple Doesn't Mean Convenient

-To life with such a person is not easy.
+To live with such a person is not easy.
-We have regular discussions about "investing" money into things that I'm the sceptic about.
+We have regular discussions about "investing" money into things that I'm the skeptic about.
 It takes me ages to get to a conclusion.
 Vacation planning is definitely one of my weaknesses.
 I am very well aware that my approach is not perfect at times.
-I am okay to make these sacrifices for protecting my time and therefore my happines.
+I am okay to make these sacrifices for protecting my time and therefore my happiness.

 Recently, I got a few emails from a few people that told me that my newsletter subscription is broken.
 I'm aware of that.
 My newsletter provider shut down.
 I won't fix it.
 Turns out that people find other ways to follow me; either on Mastodon or via RSS.
 I also don't have a comment section -- Reddit or HN work just fine.
-Even though there are a few folks on my old newsletter list, I never got around to sending a lot of mails.
+Even though there are a few folks on my old newsletter list, I never got around to sending a lot of emails.
 I don't particularly enjoy writing a newsletter, so it might be best that it finally broke.
 I will remove the signup box I guess.
 It would be nice to have it "just work", but the next best thing is to not have it at all.